 This critical position is occupied by Trachymyrmex, one of the most diverse genera of fungus-growing ants, with 49 currently recognized species.
 Trachymyrmex species share several biological and ecological traits with the lower attines, and others with the more derived leafcutters, emphasizing their position as transitional species.
-We are currently working on elucidating the evolutionary relationships among this important group of attine ants and their microbial symbionts using molecular systematic techniques is currently in press at Systematic Entomology.
+A manuscript elucidating the evolutionary relationships among this important group of attine ants and their microbial symbionts using molecular systematic techniques is currently in press at Systematic Entomology.

 In addition to the fungus kept as food for larvae and worker ants, other microbes inhabit the nests of attine ants, including specialized fungal parasites in the genus Escovopsis.
-Recently, thanks to our extensive sampling in Brazil, we discovered that the diversity of Escovopsis parasites found in higher attine nests is much greater than was previously thought.
-We documented several previously unknown lineages of Escovopsis, one of which we are describing as a new species (Meirelles et al. in review).
-Furthermore, we found that despite high-level congruence between the evolutionary history of the ants, their mutualistic fungi, and the parasite, higher attine nests of different genera appear to share similar strains of Escovopsis, contradicting the prevailing model of co-cladogenesis (Meirelles et al. in prep).
+Recently, thanks to our extensive sampling in Brazil, Dr. Solomon and colleagues discovered that the diversity of Escovopsis parasites found in higher attine nests is much greater than was previously thought.
+They documented several previously unknown lineages of Escovopsis, one of which was described as a new species (Meirelles et al. 2015).
+Furthermore, they found that despite high-level congruence between the evolutionary history of the ants, their mutualistic fungi, and the parasite, higher attine nests of different genera appear to share similar strains of Escovopsis, contradicting the prevailing model of co-cladogenesis (Meirelles et al. 2015).

 Diversity and phylogeography of Amazonian ants